ArchiveBox/ArchiveBox/README.md

 (Your own personal Way-Back Machine) [DEMO: sweeting.me/pocket](https://home.sweeting.me/pocket)

-Save an archived copy of all websites you star.
+Save an archived copy of all websites you star (the actual *content* of the sites, not just the list of bookmarks).

-Outputs browsable html archives of each site, a PDF, a screenshot, and a link to a copy on archive.org, all indexed in a nice html file.
+Outputs browsable static html archives of each site, a PDF, a screenshot, and a link to a copy on archive.org, all indexed in a nice html file.

 ![](screenshot.png)